 Incidents and allegations of physical and sexual abuse

 Approved providers must report incidents and allegations of physical and sexual abuse of a child that occurs at the service to the Department (regulation 175(2)(d) and 175(2)(e)).
 Incidents or allegations of abuse occurring within the service itself are considered criminal offences and must be reported to Victoria Police – Sexual Offences and Child Abuse Investigation Team (SOCIT).
 This can include a notification/complaint alleging that a staff member has hit or sexually assaulted a child while the child is being educated and cared for by an education and care service.

-Approved providers of education and care services currently subject to the reportable conduct scheme are required to notify the Commission for Children and Young People (CCYP) about notifications and complaints alleging abuse occurring within the service.
-Those services not currently in scope will be required to notify CCYP from 1 January 2019.
+Approved providers of education and care services are subject to the reportable conduct scheme.
+They are required to notify the Commission for Children and Young People (CCYP) about notifications and complaints alleging abuse occurring within the service.

 Family day care educator requirements